Nedervino/QuestionnaireDSL/README.md

 # Software Construction 2017/2018
 This repository, managed by team Kazan, contains work on two DSLs (QL and QLS) tailored for creating questionnaires.
-ANTLR4 is used for parser generation from created grammars.
+QL is used to define the functionality of the form, while QLS files can be used as stylesheets.
+ANTLR4 is used for parser generation from the specified grammars.

 ## Collaborators: